 HYPERTHYROIDISM IN CATS

-Hyperthyroidism often causes heart disease.
+Hyperthyroidism often causes heart disease or high blood pressure.
 It also aggravates kidney and liver disease.
 We are very careful to monitor the status of these organs in affected cats.
 We will check your cat’s blood pressure every three months in the first year after diagnosis, when it is most likely to become elevated (even if we are treating the disease).
 After that we check it every six months along with the thyroid level and kidney and liver tests.
 Chest X-rays are usually done before administering an anesthetic to any cat with hyperthyroidism, to look for heart enlargement.
 Sometimes hyperthyroid cats will have heart murmurs or irregular heart rhythms.

 Methimazole can cause problems in some cats.
 Many cats will have some stomach upset on the medication, especially for the first few weeks.
-Some cats will develop dangerous anemias or decreased white blood cell counts.
+Some cats will develop dangerous anemia or decreased white blood cell counts.
 A test called a CBC, or complete blood count, should be done periodically when a cat is started on methimazole.
 If red or white blood cell counts drop, the medication must be stopped.
 We will retest your cat’s blood about two weeks after beginning methimazole treatment, adjust our dose and retest again if necessary, and then monitor thyroid levels every six months after that.

 Most cats will eat methimazole crushed in a little tuna or canned food.
 If your cat isn’t one of these and you are unable to give tablets we can have the medication mixed into a liquid suspension with tuna or chicken flavor.
 We can also have it made into a gel that you smear onto the ear to be absorbed through the skin.
 This is significantly more expensive than the generic tablets and is not absorbed as well as oral medication is.
 It’s a lot better than not treating your cat at all though!